srcML/srcML/cli/large_systems_test/README.md

 ### Max threads

-The `max-threads` option can optionally be specified via `cli/large_systems_test/CMakeLists.txt`.
+The `jobs` option can optionally be specified via `cli/large_systems_test/CMakeLists.txt`.
 The `MAX_THREADS` variable matches the command that srcML receives.
 By default, it is set to 8.
 It can be commented out, or the number of threads changed, then re-run with CTest.